Brian Dillon

 Published and Forthcoming Papers

-Aker, Jenny C., Brian Dillon and C. Jamilah Welch (forthcoming).
+Aker, Jenny C., Brian Dillon and C. Jamilah Welch (2023).
 "Demand, Supply and Long-Term Adoption: Evidence from a Storage Technology in West Africa."
-Journal of Development Economics.
+Journal of Development Economics 165: 103-129.

-Ragunath, Ananditha, Laurel Krovetz, Hosea Mpogole, Henry Mulisa, Brian Dillon, Richard Anderson (forthcoming).
+Ragunath, Ananditha, Laurel Krovetz, Hosea Mpogole, Henry Mulisa, Brian Dillon, Richard Anderson (2023).
 "From Grasshoppers to Secondhand Cars: Understanding the Smartphone-Enabled Marketplace in Peri-urban Tanzania."
-CHI 2023 Conference Proceedings.
+Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems: 1-13.

 Rakotonarivo, O. S., Bell, A., Dillon, B., Duthie, A. B., Kipchumba, A., Rasolofoson, R. A., Razafimanahaka, J., & Bunnefeld, N. (2021).
 “Experimental evidence on the impact of payments and property rights on forest user decisions."
 Frontiers in Conservation Science 2, 33.
 [Link is open access]